Being Smart About Condoms

 Other examples would be using condoms that are not stored properly or that for any reason have been damaged.
 Couples who use condoms correctly should store the condoms in a cool, dry place.
 They should make sure the condom is not damaged in any way, whether that's a puncture hole through the package or even opening the package incorrectly.
 Teeth, sharp fingernails, scissors and other objects should never come near a condom.

 I again want to provide a caveat here that I think is critical, and that is the most common error of all errors is not using a condom at all.

 When do you think couples should talk about condom use?
 It's critical for couples to have that discussion before they become sexually aroused.
 When couples have already entered a stage of foreplay, it's much more difficult for most people to really slow down and talk about something as seemingly mundane as the prevention of disease.

-This discussion about disease is in fact antithetical to the whole scenario of love, romance, trust, intimacy.
+This discussion about disease is, in fact, antithetical to the whole scenario of love, romance, trust, intimacy.
 And so certainly, having the discussion during the sexual interlude or preceding the sexual interlude is highly problematic.

-Do you have any advice for how people can best broach the subject?
+Do you have any advice about how people can best broach the subject?
 Unfortunately, we really have very little research to suggest that one approach is better than another.
 I can only suggest that couples entering the conversation in the spirit of mutual decision-making are going to be way ahead compared to couples where one person is making the sexual decisions.